N6LKA/asl3-connection-log/README.md

 ## Installation

-Run the following command on your ASL3 node:
+Run the following command as root or with sudo on your ASL3 node:

 ```bash
 curl -sSL https://raw.githubusercontent.com/N6LKA/asl3-connection-log/main/install.sh | sudo bash